aedoardo1990/2nd_Project/README.md

 # F1 - Pole Position

 Welcome to F1 - Pole Position!
-It is a Memory Card Game for fans of Formula 1 or fans of online games.
+This is a Memory Card Game for fans of Formula 1 and of online games.
 Uncover the matching pairs of F1 teammates.
 The fastest you match them and the higher chances you will have to start in pole ahead of everyone and of Super Max - alias Max Verstappen.

-In Formula1 racing and other motorsport races, the pole position is usually the best and "statistically the most advantageous" starting position on the track.
+In Formula 1 racing and other motorsport races, the pole position is usually the best and "statistically the most advantageous" starting position on the track.
 The driver starting on pole is the one that qualifies with the fastest lap on the day before the race.

 The link to our Live Website can be found here - [F1 - Pole Position!](https://aedoardo1990.github.io/F1_PolePosition/).